minisbett/osu-sharp/README.md

 | `OsuDelegateAccessTokenProvider`    | Authorization using an access token provided via a delegate (eg. for fetching from a database)    | `new(cancellationToken => ...)`

 > [!TIP]
-> You can also write your own access token provider by inheriting `IOsuAccessTokenProvider`, and use it to register the service.
+> You can also write your own access token provider by inheriting `IOsuAccessTokenProvider`.

-### ⚙️ Using osu-sharp with .NET Generic Host
+### ⚙️ Using osu-sharp with the .NET Generic Host
 The API wrapper provides an extension method for registering the `OsuApiClient`.
 It is registered as a scoped service, and the access tokens are provided via a singleton `IOsuAccessTokenProvider`.
 Optionally, the API client can be configured.

 Here is an example on how to register an `OsuApiClient`: